Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Individual-Participant Data in a Meta-Analysis

 We assume there exists a set of trials $\mathbb{T}$, which contains all possible trials in the area of interest.
 We use the notation $T \in \mathbb{T}$ to refer to a single trial from this set.
 The object $T$ contains all information about the corresponding trial, some of which is observable (e.g., trial protocol, treatment class, and sample size) and some of which is unobservable (e.g., the true observed-data distribution in that trial).

+\begin{example}[set of trials $\mathbb{T}$] In the data application in Section \ref{sec:data-application}, the set of trials $\mathbb{T}$ is the set of all phase 3 COVID-19 vaccine trials that could have been conducted in 2020--2021. \end{example}

-In any trial $T \in \mathbb{T}$, the observable random variables are: \begin{itemize} \item $X$: A set of baseline covariates with support $\mathcal{X}$. \item $Z$: The treatment assignment, a binary random variable with support $\mathcal{Z} = \{0, 1\}$ where $Z = 1$ indicates experimental treatment and $Z = 0$ indicates control treatment.
-While the control and experimental treatments may differ across trials, we do assume that there always is an unambiguous control and experimental treatment. \item $S$: The surrogate endpoint, a random variable with support $\mathcal{S}$.
-In what follows, we keep $\mathcal{S}$ general to allow for complex surrogates. \item $Y$: The clinical endpoint, a random variable with support $\mathcal{Y} \subseteq \mathbb{R}$. \end{itemize}
+In any trial $T \in \mathbb{T}$, the observable participant-level random variables are $(X, Z, S, Y)$, where $X \in \mathcal{X}$ is a set of baseline covariates; $Z \in \mathcal{Z} := \{0, 1\}$ is the assigned treatment where $Z = 0$ indicates control treatment and $Z = 1$ indicates experimental treatment; $S \in \mathcal{S}$ is the surrogate endpoint; and $Y \in \mathcal{Y} \subseteq \mathbb{R}$ is the clinical endpoint.
+While the control and experimental treatments may differ across trials, we assume there is always an unambiguous control and experimental treatment.
+Unless mentioned otherwise, we also assume that there are no missing data on $(X, Z, S, Y)$ and that no intercurrent events occur that preclude the measurement of $S$ or $Y$.

-\begin{example}[set of trials $\mathbb{T}$] In the data application in Section \ref{sec:data-application}, the set of trials $\mathbb{T}$ is the set of all phase 3 COVID-19 vaccine trials that could have been conducted in 2020--2021. \end{example} We let $\mathcal{M}^*$ be a model\footnote{A model $\mathcal{M}^*$ is defined as a collection of distributions for the observed data $(X, Z, S, Y)$.
-A non-parametric model includes essentially all possible distributions.
-A semi-parametric model restricts the model more (e.g., excluding distributions for which $X \perp Z$ does not hold), but is still infinite dimensional.
-A parametric model is finite dimensional.} for the distribution of the observed data $(X, Z, S, Y)$ in any $T \in \mathbb{T}$.
-We assume simple randomization in each trial throughout this report; hence, $\mathcal{M}^*$ is a semi-parametric model: the only restriction is that $X \perp Z$ for all distributions in $\mathcal{M}^*$.
-Hence, this model is the same for all trials in $\mathbb{T}$.
-We let $\mathcal{P}: \mathbb{T} \to \mathcal{M}^*$ be a mapping from the set of possible trials to a \textit{within-trial} observed-data distribution where $P^T := \mathcal{P}(T)$.